UTSC-CSCC09-Programming-on-the-Web/project-mark-it/README.md

 Other required elements and improving website appearance.
 - Implement subscriptions and secure payment with Stripe Checkout feature in sandbox mode.
 - Implement a clean and original UI using the Vue 3 frontend framework.
-- Implement a chat for messaging with team members, optionally supporting images.
+- Implement generative fill for images using prompts.

 ## **Final v.
 Milestones (20 days)**
 Additional features to improve UX.
-- Implement uploading images to draw on and downloading past drawings.
+- Implement additional drawing features including colour and erasers.
-- Implement additional drawing features including colour, brush width, and erasers.
+- Implement allowing users to save and edit on old files